AtlasLocal/lifeingreenville.com/views/articles/work/convenient.md

 title: Convenient
-category_tagline: Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+category_tagline: 15 Minutes to Anywhere
 category_image: cat-work-cowork.jpg
 banner_sub_headline: Convenient
-banner_tagline: Example stuff about life here
+banner_tagline: 15 Minutes to Anywhere
-banner_image_caption: Hell, yeah, tacos!
+banner_image_caption: A typical day at local coworking space CoWork Greenville.

 # Convenient

-## 15 Minutes to Anywhere
+## In Greenville, you can work downtown and live minutes away, affordably.

-In Greenville, you can work downtown and live minutes away, affordably.
 Lunch meetings downtown are as simple as a 5 minute drive or walk and afterwork entertainment is just as easy.
 CoWork Greenville is a great example of this.
 CoWork is a collaborative working space 5 minutes from the heart of downtown, filled with technology professionals working and collaborating independently on cutting edge projects.

 When visitors come to town for meetings they can cheaply stay within walking distance to office spaces and downtown attractions.
 There is also a just the right size airport 15 minutes from downtown with service by Southwest Air for cheap flights all over the country.